ArnoldDP/OStim-Community-Modlist/README.md

  If any of these lines are missing from the enbseries.ini, you can simply copy and paste the missing lines into the file.
 It will work just fine.

- The list comes pre-installed with Rudy for NAT 3.
-Other ENB presets I highly recommend are NAT 3.1, Berserkyr, and Cabbage.

 If you want to change the weather to anything other than NAT, Azurite, Vivid Weathers, or Aequinoctium, you should disable ***FWMF for Fantasy Paper Maps Weather and Lighting Fix.esp***